 Daniel Xerri teaches at the Centre for English Language Proficiency (CELP), University of Malta.
 He lectures on CELP's MA in TESOL, running study units on second language acquisition, TESOL fieldwork, and the development and assessment of English language proficiency.
-He chairs the ELT Council within the Ministry for Education and Employment in Malta, and acts as the joint co-ordinator of the IATEFL Research SIG.
+He chairs the ELT Council within the Ministry for Education and Employment in Malta, and has occupied a number of leadership positions within international teacher associations.
+Besides sitting on IATEFL's Conference Committee and on TESOL International Association's Research Professional Council, he acted as the joint co-ordinator of the IATEFL Research SIG.
 Before joining CELP, he taught English language and literature at the University of Malta Junior College and worked as a secondary school teacher of English.

 After reading for a BA (Hons) in English at the University of Malta, Daniel completed an MA in English Literature, writing a dissertation on the poetry of Ted Hughes.
 He subsequently finished a PGCE in English and an MEd in Applied Language Studies.
 His Master's dissertation investigated candidates’ performance in the Advanced English examination.
 In 2011, he spent a few months at International House Barcelona in order to complete the Developing Professional Practice module of the Cambridge ESOL DELTA.
 After being awarded a Malta Government Scholarship, he completed a PhD in Education at the University of York in 2016.
 His research focused on the interplay between teachers’ and students’ attitudes, beliefs and practices in English education.

 Daniel is the author of more than 100 publications.
 He has published peer-reviewed papers in international academic journals, chapters in books edited by world-renowned academics, and articles in professional journals and magazines.
 As the basis for some of these publications he has interviewed writers and educators in Australia, the UK, and the USA.